-As part of our response to COVID-19, we are encouraging employees to take a flexible approach to working at home or coming to work on staggered schedules, because the health and safety of our executives and employees are of paramount importance.
-We are also making every effort to update our systems so that Crisis Response Operations can be smoothly implemented.
+As part of our response to COVID-19, we are encouraging employees to take a flexible approach to working at

 Collaboration on a Broader Scale

 The environment surrounding the world and Japan will continue to change drastically in the future, owing in part to the COVID-19 pandemic, while uncertainties increase.
 Over the next decade, Japan is likely to see a number of megatrends gain momentum.
 These include an aging and declining population, digital transformation affecting all aspects of industry, and even more intense global competition.
 In the industrial field, we anticipate such changes as new forms of cross-sector collaboration, an evolution in business models, and the emergence of new ecosystems.
 The DBJ Group will continue to supply risk capital through integrated investment and loan services for new initiatives being undertaken by our customers, in an effort to lead the development of a more sustainable society.